Highly Capable and Advanced Learning Services

 Highly-Capable A cohort is a group of students.
 For example, a cohort can (HCC) Program for eligible students in grades 1-5.
 Students who are advanced well above their peers in both Reading and Math.

 Advanced Learning (AL) Services, for students in grades 1-8 who demonstrate high academic achievement, but who do not meet the definition of Highly Capable, are served in their neighborhood schools.
 Read more about K-8 Advanced Learning Services and Opportunities.

 Identification and Eligibility Process

 Per the The regulations of executive branch agencies for Washington state.
-(WAC), students are referred by their parents to participate in the eligibility evaluation process.
-Read the WAC 392-170-080 Washington State Educational Program for Highly Capable Services.
+(WAC), students are referred to participate in the eligibility evaluation process.
+Read the WAC 392-170-080 for Highly Capable Services.
 All students in grade K-8 will be referred by the district for consideration beginning in the 2021-22 school year.
 Students in grades 9-12 are referred using a portfolio process.
 Please contact email@example.com for information.

 Delivery of advanced learning services includes students with disabilities (twice-exceptional students) and students with exceptional abilities or potential from all social-economic, ethnic and cultural populations.

 Students may exit from Highly Capable Services if the services are no longer appropriate.
 A meeting of the parent/guardian, teacher, administrator, a representative from the Advanced Learning Office, and the student (at parent/ guardian discretion) shall precede such a service delivery change.